zelechowskij/Aledroggo/README.md

 ### Database

 After user completes his part, an update is sent to Oracle database containing every search parameters.
-The DB itself is called "Search" and it is designed with usage of constraints as well as two distinctive users with different restrictions for safety measures.
+The table is called "Search" and it is designed with usage of constraints as well as two distinctive users with different restrictions for safety measures.

 ![DB](/images/1.png)